alicevision/meshroom-manual/source/node_reference/node_reference.rst

 .. csv-table:: settings
   :header: Name, Description

-  Input Mesh (OBJ file format)	,
+  Input Mesh (OBJ file format),
-  Simplification factor	,	Simplification factor 0.5 (0 - 1)
+  Simplification factor,	Simplification factor 0.5 (0 - 1)
-  Fixed Number of Vertice	,	Fixed number of output vertices 0 (0 - 1 000 000)
+  Fixed Number of Vertice,	Fixed number of output vertices 0 (0 - 1 000 000)
-  Min Vertices	,	Min number of output vertices 0 (0 - 1 000 000)
+  Min Vertices,	Min number of output vertices 0 (0 - 1 000 000)
-  Max Vertices	,	Max number of output vertices 0 (0 - 1 000 000)
+  Max Vertices,	Max number of output vertices 0 (0 - 1 000 000)
-  Flip Normals	,	Option to flip face normals 'It can be needed as it depends on the vertices order in triangles and the convention change from one software to another.
+  Flip Normals,	Option to flip face normals 'It can be needed as it depends on the vertices order in triangles and the convention change from one software to another.
 (True/False)
-  Verbose Level	,	verbosity level (fatal // error // warning // info // debug // trace)
+  Verbose Level,	verbosity level (fatal // error // warning // info // debug // trace)
-  Output mesh	,	Output mesh (OBJ file format) internalFolder + 'mesh.obj
+  Output mesh,	Output mesh (OBJ file format) internalFolder + 'mesh.obj

 .. image:: mesh_decimate.jpg

-or Meshing->MeshDecimate->MeshFiltering?
+or Meshing``->``MeshDecimate``->``MeshFiltering?

 **Comparison MeshDecimate and MeshResampling**